 Note: if you get too comfortable reading individual notes on flashcards, it could impede your ability to read musical lines easily on the staff.
 So once you can work through your flashcards, practice reading notes on sheets of actual music.

 Are you looking for a skilled teacher to help you learn to read music, play the piano and memorizing piano music?
-The London Piano Centre offers the finest lessons in London, and our teachers are all internationally known concert artists.
+The London Piano Centre offers piano lessons for children, piano lessons for adults, and our teachers are all internationally known concert artists.
 You will learn to read and interpret music, and we would love nothing more than that work with you on your musical journey.
-Contact us today.